 The course is a lot to be covered with only a little time to complete it.
-In order to complete the course, some aspects are rushed pass.
-And the children in order to score well, they mug up everything, without understanding the content.
+In order to complete the course, some aspects are rushed past.
+And the children in order to score well, mug up everything, without understanding the content.
 They work on their rote memory, rather than their comprehension of the topic.

 Our attention span is less.
 Period!